The introduction of the government's flagship universal credit payment marks the biggest overhaul of the benefits system since the 1940s.

-Questions are being asked over whether the IT system is able to cope with millions of claims once the system is fully up and running.
+Questions are being asked about whether the IT system is able to cope with millions of claims once the system is fully up and running.

 The National Audit Office said that IT glitches had already affected the national introduction of the scheme.

-Its report, published in September, said there were "early setbacks" and that the Department for Work and Pensions has had "weak control of the programme, and had been unable to assess the value of the systems it spent over £300m to develop".
+Its report, published in September 2013, said there were "early setbacks" and that the Department for Work and Pensions had "weak control of the programme, and had been unable to assess the value of the systems it spent over £300m to develop".

 Ministers said there was new leadership in place and controls had been strengthened.